Tommertom/coderBOT/DOCKER_README.md

 - `@github/copilot` - GitHub Copilot CLI
 - `@anthropic-ai/claude-code` - Claude AI CLI

+For Google Gemini and other AI tools, you'll need to install them manually or add them to the Docker setup.

 ### Authenticating AI Tools

 You need to authenticate these tools **inside the running container**: